Lalapinkbun/La-Spin/Achievement.md

 We Are Couple One!

 3. **Triplet** → get the same shape on a 3-column slot
-Three of the Kind are not better than THE ROCKKKKKKK.
+Three of the Kind are not better than THE ROOKKKKKKK.

 4. **Four Times** → get the same shape on a 4-column slot
 How possible is it that 4 A's exists?